smart-on-fhir/cumulus-library/docs/api.md

 A count generator returns the function created from the counts template.

-Here's an example of a `CountsBuilder` in use:
+Here's an example of a `CountsBuilder` in use with a resource generator:

 ```python
 from cumulus_library import CountsBuilder, StudyConfig, StudyManifest